Fees and key information

 (core, 15 credits)

-This module enables students to acquire a systematic knowledge and understanding of the main theories, policies, issues and evidence in economic development with particular focus on emerging economies.
+This is a core module on all Economics undergraduate courses.
+It enables students to acquire a systematic knowledge and understanding of the main theories, issues, policy debates, and empirical evidence in economic development with particular focus on emerging economies.

-Students are encouraged to reflect and draw on their diverse socio-cultural
+It encourages students to reflect and draw on their diverse socio-cultural backgrounds.

 (core, 30 credits)